-Our Gulfstream 550 can accommodate 12 guests, accompanied by White Desert staff.
+We operate either a private Airbus A340 or a Gulfstream G550 business jet.
 The flight time to Antarctica is approximately 5 hours and during the entire flight, our crew are in constant communication with the runway regarding the weather conditions.
 You will be served a meal, snacks and drinks on board.
 Seating will be allocated on a first-come-first-served basis with groups and travelling companions placed together wherever possible.